ketFriendly/battle-simulator/README.md

 ## Description

-Application to simulate battle between 3+ armies.
+Application that simulates battles between 3+ armies.
 It was written using NestJS, Sequelize and PostgreSQL.

 User needs to provide at least 2 battles with at least 3 armies each in order to initiate the battles.